 the corpus construction can be found in our publication:

 TL;DR: Mining Reddit to Learn Automatic Summarization

+To provide fast approximations of model performance, the public leaderboard will be updated with ROUGE scores.
+You will be able to self-evaluate your software using the TIRA service.
+You can find the user guide here.
 Additionally, a qualitative evaluation will be performed through crowdsourcing.
 Human annotators will rate each candidate summary according to five linguistic qualities as suggested by the DUC guidelines.